Breaking Barriers in Cape Town

-From December 6th – 9th, 2016, the Peacebuilding Evaluation Consortium, DME for Peace, and Everyday Peace Indicators with support from Search for Common Ground, George Mason University, Alliance for Peacebuilding, and funding by the Carnegie Corporation of New York hosted #BreakingBarriers in Cape Town to co-design solutions to barriers to participation & inclusion in evaluation
+From December 6th – 9th, 2016, the Peacebuilding Evaluation Consortium, DME for Peace, and Everyday Peace Indicators with support from Search for Common Ground, George Mason University, Alliance for Peacebuilding, and funding by the Carnegie Corporation of New York hosted #BreakingBarriers in Cape Town to use human centered design principles to create solutions to barriers to participation & inclusion in evaluation

 What is Co-Design?